dhananjaisharma10/ANTNet/README.md

 ## Usage
 The `cfg_antnet.py` module has the model and training configuration in the form of `dict`.
-These can be passed to a training module to initialize the model and kickstart training.
+This module can be passed to a training module to initialize the model and kickstart training.
 An example module `train.py` is given for reference and can be used as follows:
 ```python